On Friday I posted a review of the book The United States of Arugula. Today I will be discussing this book:

-At the beginning of my presentation to the eighth graders I talked about how years ago (early 1900s through the mid 1950s, I would guess) dietitians worked in hospital kitchens, mainly feeding sick patients (including many men of war), and serving food to customers of the hospital.
+At the beginning of my presentation to the eighth-graders, I talked about how years ago (the early 1900s through the mid-1950s, I would guess) dietitians worked in hospital kitchens, mainly feeding sick patients (including many men of war), and serving food to customers of the hospital.
 Flash forward 50 years and now one of the primary roles of dietitians is to help people develop healthier diets, learn how to navigate grocery stores, understand food labels, and understand the basic concepts of healthy eating.
-Omnivores eat both meat and plants, and therefore have millions of different foods from which to choose for the thousands of meals they will eat in their lifetime.
+Omnivores eat both meat and plants and therefore have millions of different foods from which to choose for the thousands of meals they will eat in their lifetime.
 And in fact, this is “the omnivore’s dilemma” in a nutshell.
-Back in the early 1900s, people didn’t need RDs to tell them how to eat, because food was so much less complicated!
+Back in the early 1900s, people didn’t need RDs to tell them how to eat, because the food was so much less complicated!
 Now it takes an hour to decide which type of yogurt, bread, or multivitamin to buy.

 Speaking of multivitamins, we didn’t even have these 70 years ago…so why the heck do we need them now?!
 If today we have access to the most healthy and nourishing foods, why are we fortifying our bodies with all of these extra vitamins, minerals, amino acids, antioxidants, etc?
 Have you ever thought that maybe that is the reason for the rise in cancer deaths?
 Just a thought…..